 Additional Considerations:

-• Risk Assessment: Account for implementation risks, integration challenges, and potential delays which can affect ROI outcomes.
+- Risk Assessment: Account for implementation risks, integration challenges, and potential delays that can affect ROI outcomes.

 By applying a multidimensional ROI framework grounded in data and aligned with business goals, organizations can better quantify AI agents’ transformational value and communicate compelling business cases to stakeholders.

-This approach moves beyond simplistic cost-benefit ratios toward capturing AI’s full strategic impact, essential for driving sustained investment and adoption.
+This approach moves beyond simplistic cost-benefit ratios to capture AI’s full strategic impact, which is essential for driving sustained investment and adoption.

 Final Thought